-- (1) That there are unique circumstances or conditions, including irregularity, narrowness, or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property and that the unnecessary hardship is due to such conditions and not the circumstances or conditions generally created by the provisions of the zoning ordinance in the neighborhood or district in which the property is located. - (2) That because of such physical circumstances or conditions, there is no possibility that the property can be developed in strict conformity with the provisions of the zoning ordinance and that the authorization of a variance is therefore necessary to enable the reasonable use of the property. - (3) That such unnecessary hardship has not been created by the applicant. - (4) That the variance, if authorized, will not alter the essential character of the neighborhood or district in which the property is located, nor substantially or permanently impair the appropriate use or development of adjacent property, nor be detrimental to the public welfare. - (5) That the variance, if authorized, will represent the minimum variance that will afford relief and will represent the least modification possible of the regulation in issue.
+(1) That there are unique circumstances or conditions, including irregularity, narrowness, or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property and that the unnecessary hardship is due to such conditions and not the circumstances or conditions generally created by the provisions of the zoning ordinance in the neighborhood or district in which the property is located.

+- (2) That because of such physical circumstances or conditions, there is no possibility that the property can be developed in strict conformity with the provisions of the zoning ordinance and that the authorization of a variance is therefore necessary to enable the reasonable use of the property. - (3) That such unnecessary hardship has not been created by the Applicants. - (4) That the variance, if authorized, will not alter the essential character of the neighborhood or district in which the property is located, nor substantially or permanently impair the appropriate use or development of adjacent property, nor be detrimental to the public welfare. - (5) That the variance, if authorized, will represent the minimum variance that will afford relief and will represent the least modification possible of the regulation in issue.

-The Applicant has demonstrated that there exists an unnecessary hardship, which is not self created, and that the requested variance is necessary to enable reasonable use of the Property.
+The Applicants have demonstrated that there exists an unnecessary hardship, which is not self created, and that the requested variance is necessary to enable reasonable use of the Property.

-The requested variance is from the applicable setback requirements of Section 143-37.A(2) of the Lower Providence Township Zoning Ordinance (and from the requirements of Section 143-19.C).
-Pursuant to these provisions the applicable minimum rear yard setback for the proposed garage (which is over 250 square feet) is 60 feet.
-The Applicant requested this variance in order to construct a proposed garage at the rear end of the existing circular driveway which will result in a rear yard setback of from 21 to 24 feet.
+The requested variance is from the applicable setback requirements of Section 143-37.A(2) of the Lower Providence Township Zoning Ordinance and from the requirements of Section 143-149 of the Ordinance.
+Pursuant to these provisions the applicable minimum rear yard setback for the proposed addition is 60 feet, and expansion of the nonconforming existing dwelling is limited to not more than 25% of the total area of the existing dwelling.
+The Applicants requested this variance in order to construct a proposed addition at the rear of the existing dwelling which will be 25 feet by 18 feet in area and will result in a rear yard setback of 30 feet.

-The Applicant has demonstrated that there are unique physical circumstances and/or characteristics of the Property.
-These include the sloping topography of the lot, the undersized nature of the lot including its narrow width (which is less than half of its length), and the location on the lot of the existing circular driveway and the residence.
+The Applicants have demonstrated that there are unique physical circumstances and/or characteristics of the Property.
+These include the irregular shape of the lot, the undersized total area of the lot, and the location on the lot of the existing residence.

 The requested variance is necessary to alleviate unnecessary hardship due to the unique physical circumstances and characteristics of the Property.
-The Applicant did not create the unnecessary hardship.
+The Applicants did not create the unnecessary hardship.